Photos by Hope Stier unless otherwise noted

 “So, it was decided that we would shut down this barn tasting room,” Stier says.
-He, his wife, and Arnie are still shareholders in Sloop Brewing Co.
 When Sloop left, “that gave us the opportunity to do Vosburgh Brewing.
 We had an empty barn that was kind of ready to go.”

-In addition, Stier planted hops onsite in 2014.
-Vosburgh Orchard’s half-acre hopyard grows Hudson Valley Cascades, Centennials, and Nuggets.
-Prior to launching the new brewery, Mark and Hope Stier collaborated with Kieran Farrell, managing partner at award-winning Gun Hill Brewing in the Bronx, to make a wet hop pale ale with the homegrown hops.
-Vosburgh Brewing was founded on the heels of this first successful collaboration.
-Farrell and Mark Stier has met eight years prior through a mutual friend and, in 2019, Kieran was looking to set new roots in the Hudson Valley and start a new craft beer venture on a farm.
+“We’re a small, working apple farm on about 140 acres.
+And, truthfully, it’s hard to pay the taxes just on that income alone.
+So, I thought about brewing beer and started growing hops,” he adds.
+Stier collaborated with his friend Kieran Farrell (who owns Gun Hill Brewing and co-owns Vosburgh) and the two created the craft brewery of their dreams.
+Farrell and Stier met years prior through a mutual friend and, in 2019, Kieran was looking to set new roots in the Hudson Valley and start a new craft beer venture on a farm.
 The rest is history, so to speak, as they created a new partnership in Vosburgh Brewing.

-In a similar vein, don’t miss Hope Stier’s lovely u-pick flower program.
+P.S.
+Don’t miss Hope Stier’s lovely u-pick flower program!
 From mid-July until the first frost of the season, pick blooming sunflowers, zinnia, dahlias, snapdragons, and many more right next to the brewery.
 On a clear spring day, pollinators like bees and butterflies can be seen throughout the beds.
 Grab flowers by the jar, ranging from $3 for a small arrangement to $10 for a large.
 You get as many flowers as you can fit in the container, and the farm even takes Venmo.